NanoVibe logo

 Aragon

-Aragon is more narrowly centered on polished business headshots.
+Aragon is more tightly focused on polished business headshots as the final output.

-Aragon is strongest when your goal is a clean, conventional professional headshot.
+Aragon is strongest when you want a clean, conventional corporate portrait with minimal variation.

 Why users switch

 The most common reason is not that users dislike professional headshots.
-It is that they want more flexibility than a single headshot-first workflow provides.
+It is that they want more flexibility than a single headshot-first workflow provides once brand and content needs expand.

 They want more than one professional look

-Modern users often need LinkedIn photos, speaker bios, creator profile photos, and brand portraits, not just one standard business image.
+Modern users often need LinkedIn photos, speaker bios, creator profile photos, team page portraits, and landing page visuals, not just one standard business image.

 They want broader value from the same tool

-Once someone uploads photos and invests time into the process, they often want more than one final output category.
+Once someone uploads photos and invests time into the process, they often want more than one output category and more room to keep refining the result.

 They want headshots without feeling boxed in

-NanoVibe is better for users who want professional results but still value experimentation and broader creative control.
+NanoVibe is better for users who want professional results but still value experimentation, brand fit, and broader creative control.

 Use cases